FilledStacks/dart_flutter_workshops/futures/02_creating_a_future/instructions.md

 Futures are created like any other type in Dart.
 The most common use case is returning the type `Future` from a function that you want to run asynchronously.

-If you look at the code on the right you can turn the function `calculateSum` into a future simply by returning the `Future<T>` and setting your generic argument (The "T"), to the type you want to return.
+If you look at the code on the right, you can turn the function `calculateSum` into a future simply by returning the `Future<T>` and setting your generic argument (The "T"), to the type you want to return.

 ## Your Turn